Unit VIII. Healing the Soul

 living in fear because fear is antagonistic to grace.
 When we retrieve

-we can live life in joy and peace.
-This does not mean there will be
+and we can live life in joy and peace.
+This does not mean there will

-no problems nor any conflict.
-But it does mean that you will deal with
+be no problems nor any conflict.
+But it does mean that you will deal

-them differently in a wholistic, more serene manner.
-Integration of
+with them differently in a wholistic, more serene manner.
+Integration

-because they have the power to help you manifest new directions in your life.
+gifts” because they have the power to help you manifest new directions

 It may be that you will meet your Power Animal on this journey.